Employee Theft Prevention Guide - Statics

 A. General Investigation Rules

-Any person interviewed, including the suspect, should sign a non-disclosure agreement in order to keep the investigation confidential.
-It is very important for those conducting the investigation to keep quiet even when others may not.
+- Immediate investigation: An investigation must begin as soon as a theft occurs.
+All efforts must be documented.
+Any person interviewed, including the suspect, should sign a non-disclosure agreement to keep the investigation confidential.
+It is essential for those investigating to stay quiet even when others may not.

-Evidence is paramount to any cause.
+- Evidence collection: Evidence is paramount to any cause.
 All relative documents, witness statements, physical evidence, CCTV video evidence, and security logs must be collected.

-Before using any tests, like a drug test or polygraph, it is important to ensure it is allowed by law and under what terms.
+- Legal tests: Before using any tests, like a drug test or polygraph, it is important to ensure they are allowed by law and under what terms.
 Polygraphs are generally legal when a loss occurs.
 It is best to have police perform the polygraph to ensure it is conducted accordingly.
+Employees have the right to refuse to take part in the investigation.
+Such a refusal cannot lead to termination.

 B. Conducting Interviews

-Interviews do not need to have a witness present; however, female employees should be interviewed with a female present even if that person is just in the room and not a part of the interview.
+- Documentation: Interviews do not need a witness present; however, female employees should be interviewed with a female present, even if that person is just in the room and not a part of the interview.
+Always go into an interview prepared with all the facts, documentation, and evidence.

+- Non-coercive environment: The interview should be set up so that the employee has free access to the door and is not blocked by the interviewer.
 Always note the amount of time an interview takes.
 If a suspect has not admitted to anything in an hour, they are unlikely to do so in another hour.
-There is no standard, but in general, when an hour has gone by, more time on the interview is not going to help.
+There is no standard, but when an hour has passed, more time on the interview will not help.

-Recording the interview can be against the law unless it is made certain the person is aware of the recording and has given authorization.
+- Recording consent: Recording the interview can be against the law unless it is made sure the person is aware of the recording and has given authorization.
+Always make sure to schedule interviews at reasonable hours.
+Video evidence must not be shown unless the interviewer claims to have one.

+- Admission of guilt: Most employees will not admit to theft, stealing, lying, or intentional misappropriation.
+It is important to determine if the suspect was influenced by others, such as a supervisor they saw stealing or another employee.
 Get a written statement about the theft the employee committed.
 Have it included everything discussed in the interview, such as others involved, and make sure it provides as much information as possible, including times, dates, property, and circumstances.

 IV.
 Response to Proven Theft